 The MTA is willing to work with neighbors to convert their properties into valuable neighborhood spaces, they just need a few things:

-- Get in touch with John Coyne, the MTA real estate fellow who's worked with groups in the past, and let him know what you're interested in doing.
-(212.878.7158 / firstname.lastname@example.org)
+- Get in touch with Christopher Nesterczuk (firstname.lastname@example.org), the MTA real estate fellow, and let him know what you're interested in doing.

 - Find an organization, land trust, or another entity that can sign a lease with the MTA on behalf of the neighbors.